Page Table of Contents

 Care for particles of the Host:

+The 2006 Novus Ordo Vatican document, Sacramentum Redemptionis, instructed: “The communion plate [aka chin paten] should be retained for the communion of the faithful, so as to avoid the danger of the sacred host or some fragment of it falling”.
 Then the 2012 General Instructions on the Roman Missal G.I.R.M for the Novus Ordo omitted to mention this.
 As of 2022, a canon lawyer and another priest who is faithful to the rubrics, verified that it is currently optional and “perfectly fine” to use the communion plate/paten.
 It is “strongly recommended” for the Novus Ordo and not verboten.

 The communion plate/paten is currently used every day in the Novus Ordo on EWTN which can viewed on TV and on the Internet worldwide.
-Many years ago, EWTN was told by their bishop that they could not offer TLM on TV and could not offer Masson TV from the new beautiful Monastery, but EWTN retained the Communion plate etc.
+Many years ago, EWTN was told by their bishop that they could not offer TLM on TV and could not offer Mass on TV from the new beautiful Monastery, but EWTN retained the Communion plate etc.

-Why wouldn’t we do all we can to prevent particles of the Host (God) from falling and being trampled on?
+Why wouldn’t we do all we can to prevent pieces of the Host (God) from falling and being trampled on?
 The Communion plate remains in use at Novus Ordo Masses where there are no altar boys – it is simply held under one’s chin and carefully passed along to the next communicant, for example in Mother Teresa’s convents and in Masses in Catholic schools for girls or in parishes.
 Altar boys can put the Communion plate under the hands of those taking communion in their hands in order to catch Hosts and particles.
 We see this at Novus Ordo Masses.

 How do we show repentance and reparation for lack of faith and reverence towards the Blessed Sacrament?